Creative Minds: Assemble

-Your contributors come from many different disciplines, but who is the primary
+Your contributors come from many different disciplines, but who is the primary audience for LA+?

 Landscape architects, urban designers, urban planners—people involved in making and shaping cities.
 It’s not a trade journal.
 It’s also not overly academic.
 But it’s definitely for the thoughtful practitioner.